lirkwood/netdox/README.md

-## Public Readme Addendum
+# Public Readme Addendum
+Netdox is a tool that reads info from various sources then generates [PageSeeder](https://pageseeder.com.au/) documents showing what servers are on your network, what websites they run, their IPs etc. all linked together.

+Sources we use at Allette include:
++ DNS providers
++ Kubernetes
++ XenOrchestra
++ AWS

-This is a public repo for netdox occasionally updated from the Allette gitlab.
-The internal documentation link below wont work, so I have added a copy of the documentation in HTML at `./docs/html/`.
+Netdox is developed on a private repository at Allette Systems.
+This is a public repo that I occasionally bring up to date.
+The internal documentation link below wont work, so I added a copy of the documentation in HTML at `./docs/html/`.

-If you haven't already, familiarise yourself with [PageSeeder](https://pageseeder.com/), which this app is designed to work directly with.

 ---
 # Netdox